TripleSBinPicking/bin_picking_environment/documentation/DOPE on still images.md

 # Running DOPE on still images
 When DOPE is doing inference on camera frames it uses a lot of the systems processing power.
-If the system is not powerfull enough it might not even run.
-To overcome this issue, it sometimes is possible to run DOPE on seperate images.
+If the system is not powerful enough it might not even run.
+To overcome this issue, it is possible to run DOPE on separate images instead of a video feed.
+This process is also done seperately from running MoveIt and Rviz.

 ## Preparation
 ### System preparation